tamari92/kf2-tournament/rules.md

 The loser finishes the tournament in **4th place**.

 #### 3.2.2e - Grand Finals
-The final match of the tournament is held between the two teams that advanced from the Semifinals.
+The final match of the tournament is held between the two teams that advanced from the **Semifinals**.

-This stage begins **immediately after the last Semifinals match is played** and extends until no later than **Feb 14.** This means that the earlier the Semifinals matches are played, the more time may allotted for the remaining two teams to practice, coordinate, and play the final match.
+In this stage, **each team again plays two games in a row across two separate maps**, determined through a series of [Map Bans](#331c---grand-finals).

-In this stage, **both teams play two games in a row.** The cumulative score earned across both games becomes the team's final score for the match.
+The cumulative score earned across both games becomes the team's final score for the match.
 The team with the highest total score wins the round.

 The winner is the **tournament champion (1st place)**.
 The loser finishes the tournament in **2nd place**.